 Employee lending library at U of T

 Like to learn on your own time?
-Really enjoy saving money?
-For employees seeking information about family issues, work issues (and work-life-family issues!) the University has resources at your disposal.
-For further details, please visit the Organizational Development & Learning Centre (ODLC) website.
+For employees seeking information about family issues, work issues (and work-life-family issues!) the University has resources.
+For further details, please visit the Centre for Learning, Leadership & Culture (LLC) website.